 VOTER RIGHTS COORDINATOR

-The Cibola County Clerk is seeking qualified applicants for the position of Voters Rights Coordinator for the Pueblo of Acoma and Ramah Chapter.
+The Cibola County Clerk is seeking qualified applicants for the position of Voters Rights Coordinator for the Pueblo of Acoma.

-These positions are under the direction of the County Clerk, Deputy Clerk and Elections Administrator and is responsible for the coordination of the Native American Election Information Program (NAEIP) in Cibola County as required by the Amended Fourth Joint Stipulation (the Stipulation) for the benefit of the Pueblo of Acoma and the Ramah Chapter.
+This position is under the direction of the County Clerk, Deputy Clerk and Elections Administrator and is responsible for the coordination of the Native American Election Information Program (NAEIP) in Cibola County as required by the Amended Fourth Joint Stipulation (the Stipulation) for the benefit of the Pueblo of Acoma.

 Work is performed in an office environment; occasionally works outside; travel by car to other departments and to training or meetings; continuous contact with other staff, constituents, and outside agencies.
 The noise level in the work environment is usually moderate.